Brunswick troops in the American Revolutionary War: Organization of the Brunswick Corps

 The peace-time military establishment of Brunswick-Wolfenbüttel consisted of the regular Dragoon Regiment, Life Regiment, Regiment Prinz Friedrich, Regiment von Rhetz, Artillery Battalion and Corps of Engineers.
 Each of the three foot regiments had two battalions.
 In addition the reserve troops consisted of the Garrison Regiment, the Land Regiment (militia) and two invalid companies.

 Original organization in 1776

-The Brunswick Corps contained four foot regiments, a grenadier battalion and a light battalion, as well as a dragoon regiment:
+The Brunswick Corps comprised four line infantry regiments, a grenadier battalion, a light infantry battalion and a dragoon regiment: